The 5 Best Speakers for Church Sanctuary

 Speakers Church Sanctuary

-This 1000-watt, full-range floor-standing speaker has nine speakers supported by a lower crossover point than conventional loudspeakers.
-Even at high volumes, it delivers more explicit, more natural vocals and gives full voice midrange clarity.
-It also features a 30-cm woofer placed behind an 8-high output array driver that creates quality low bass extension that adds to the clear and powerful sound it produces.
+It also features a 30-cm woofer placed behind an 8-high output array driver that creates quality low bass extension, adding to the clear and powerful sound it produces.

 The standalone sound of this Bose F1 812 Model highlights its controllable vertical coverage pattern.
-Also, it is designed with two audio inputs with independent volume controls and a line-level/mic switch on channel 1.

 Pros: